llliphys/VASP-WANNIER/README.md

 # vasp-scripts

-Here are some python script used to check the VASP input/output files: INCAR, POSCAR, POTCAR, KPOINTS, OSZICAR, OUTCAR, EIGENVAL, DOSCAR, and so on.
+Here are some python scripts used to check the VASP input/output files: INCAR, POSCAR, POTCAR, KPOINTS, OSZICAR, OUTCAR, EIGENVAL, DOSCAR, and so on.

-- `check_input.py`: This script is used to (cross) check the four VASP input files: INCAR, POSCAR, POTCAR, and KPOINTS.
+- `check_input.py`: (cross) check the four VASP input files: INCAR, POSCAR, POTCAR, and KPOINTS.